cowtrix/dodo/README.md

 Dodo uses [SendGrid](https://sendgrid.com/) to manage and send emails.
 To link your server to a SendGrid account, you will need to get an API key from the SendGrid website, and set the `SendGrid_APIKey` configuration value to this key.
 Without this, users will not receive emails from your server.
 Additionally, you may wish to customize the `Email_FromEmail` and `Email_FromName` fields, which will change how emails are displayed when received by users.

+To enable incoming emails, you need to set up an Inbound Parse to your domain name, and

 ### 3 - Set up your SSL Certificate

-// TODO: rewrite after ASP.NET

-Dodo expects to load a `.pfx` file containing the SSL certificate it will use to validate HTTPS connections.
-The relative path to this certificate is defined with the `SSLCertificatePath` configuration variable.
+Dodo uses Let's Encrypt to generate free SSL certificates.
+If you don't want Dodo to do this, set the `LetsEncryptAutoSetup` variable to false.

 ### 3 - Launch the server

 You're ready to go!
-Just run the executable Dodo.executable
+Just run the executable DodoServer.exe

 ## Docker